linroger/FinanceCompendium/II. Economics/International/International Economics/Part 7 - The Balance of Payments/Chapter 17 - Balance of Payments I Gains from Financial Globalization.md

 ---
+title: "Chapter 17: Balance of Payments I - Gains from Financial Globalization"
+parent_directory: "Part 7 - The Balance of Payments"
+formatted: "2025-12-21 11:35:00 AM"
+formatter_model: "kimi-k2-turbo"
+cli-tool: "claude-code"
 primary_tags:
-- balance payments gains
+  - balance of payments gains
-- household cope economic shocks
-- external wealth position argentina
-- financial globalization save rainy
+  - financial globalization benefits
-- norway took advantage openness
-- suppose argentina year debt
+  - consumption smoothing
+  - efficient investment
+  - risk diversification
 secondary_tags:
-- gains financial globalization large
-- country investment capital accumulation
-- argentina invests 84
-- financially open countries
-- countries deal shocks
-- external wealth year assume
-- countries marginal product high
-- shock responses illustrate financial
-- 05 200 argentina fund
-- question international macroeconomics
-- households limit country borrow
+  - long run budget constraint
-- trade balances external wealth
+  - external wealth dynamics
-- hurricanes intertemporal trade capital
+  - intertemporal trade
-- financial challenges
+  - hurricane economic impact
-- peak current account deficit
+  - current account deficits
-- damage financial dealings household
-tags_extracted: '2025-12-18T00:42:53.808504'
+  - trade balance adjustments
+cssclasses: academia
 ---

-# Balance of Payments I: the Gains from Financial Globalization
+# Chapter 17: Balance of Payments I - Gains from Financial Globalization

+## Introduction

 Save for a rainy day.

-Make bay while the sun shines.
+Make hay while the sun shines.

 Don't put all your eggs in one basket.

-# H

-ow does your household cope with economic shocks and the financial

-challenges they pose?
+How does your household cope with economic shocks and the financial challenges they pose?
 Let's take an extreme example.
 Suppose you are self-employed and own a business.
 A severe storm appears and a flood overwhelms your town.
 This is bad news on several fronts.
 As people recover from the disaster, businesses, including yours, suffer and your income is lower for several months.
 If your business premises are damaged, you must also plan to make new investments to repair the damage.

 If you have no financial dealings with anyone, your household, as a little closed economy, faces a difficult trade-off as your income falls.
 Your household income has to equal its consumption plus investment.
 Would you try to maintain your level of consumption, and neglect the need to invest?
 Or would you invest, and let your household suffer as you cut back drastically on consumption?
 Faced with an emergency like this, most of us look for help beyond our own household, if we can: we might hope for transfers (gifts from friends and family, or emergency relief payments from the government or a charity), or we might rely on financial markets (dip into savings, apply for a loan, rely on an insurance payout, etc.).

 What does this story have to do with international economics?
 If we redraw the boundaries of this experiment and expand from the household unit, to the local, regional, and finally national level, the same logic applies.
-Countries face shocks all the time, and how they are able cope with them depends on whether they are open or closed to economic interactions with other nations.
+Countries face shocks all the time, and how they can cope with them depends on whether they are open or closed to economic interactions with other nations.

-1 The Limits on How Much a Country Can Borrow: The Long-Run Budget Constraint 2 Gains from Consumption Smoothing
+## 1 The Limits on How Much a Country Can Borrow: The Long-Run Budget Constraint
-3 Gains from Efficient Investment
-4 Gains from Diversification of Risk
-5 Conclusions

 To get a sense of how countries can deal with shocks, we can look at data from Caribbean and Central American countries that have faced the same kinds of shock as the household we just described.
 Every year many tropical storms, some of them of hurricane strength, sweep through this region.
 The storms are large—hundreds of miles across—and most countries in the region are much smaller in size, some no more than little islets.
 For them, a hurricane is the town flood blown up to a national scale.
 The worst storms cause widespread destruction and loss of life.

 Hurricanes are tragic human events, but they provide an opportunity for research.
 Economists study them because such an "act of God"—in economics jargon, a "natural experiment"—provides a laboratory-like test of economic theory.
 Figure 17-1 shows the average macroeconomic response in these countries after they were hit by a hurricane.
 In the aftermath, these countries do some of the things we would expect households to do: accept nonmarket gifts (transfers from foreign countries) and borrow (by running a current account deficit).
 If we subtract nonmarket transfers and examine market behavior alone, the patterns are striking.
-As a fraction of GDP, investment is typically  $ 3\% $ to $ 6\% $ higher than normal in the three years after a hurricane, and saving is $ 1\% $ to $ 5\% $ lower (excluding transfers).
-Combining the two effects, the current account (saving minus investment) falls dramatically and is $ 6\% $ to $ 10\% $  more in deficit than normal.
+As a fraction of GDP, investment is typically $3\%$ to $6\%$ higher than normal in the three years after a hurricane, and saving is $1\%$ to $5\%$ lower (excluding transfers).
+Combining the two effects, the current account (saving minus investment) falls dramatically and is $6\%$ to $10\%$ more in deficit than normal.

 Hurricanes are extreme examples of economic shocks.
 They are not representative of the normal fluctuations that countries experience, but the size and randomness of the hurricanes allow us to look at the nations' macroeconomic responses to such a shock.
 These responses illustrate some of the financial mechanisms that help open economies cope with all types of shocks, large and small, natural or human in origin.